Access millions of verified reviews for 6,500+ brands Find out more

 3. They’ll be going against trading regulations

-Purposefully misleading customers goes against the Consumer Protection from Unfair Trading Regulations.
+Purposefully misleading customers goes against the Digital Markets, Competition and Consumer Act (DMCC Act) 2024.
 And It’ll also put a business’s website in Google’s bad books.

 4. They're likely to get caught and punished